typhon-project/typhon-evolution/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+Eclipse Public License

 You should have received a copy of the Eclipse Public License V2.0 along with this program.
 If not, see <https://www.eclipse.org/legal/epl-2.0/>.